Substance Abuse and Addiction Treatment Resources in Newburgh

 - Nar-Anon Where: St. John’s Episcopal Church 55 Wilbur Blvd.
 Poughkeepsie, NY 12603

 Consider the benefits of traveling outside of Newburgh, New York to explore the residential treatment programs that provide the added bonus of distance and lack of access to your substance of choice.
 A retreat-based facility prioritizes the engagement of developing treatments, while employing leading experts from the psychiatric and medical fields.
-The Recovery Village bedecks their clinics with the subtle luxuries suitable for this transformation.
-At The Recovery Village the privacy and comfort of their patients is their primary goal.
 If you were diagnosed with cancer or muscular dystrophy, you wouldn’t hesitate in pausing your life to seek out treatment.
 A substance use disorder deserves the same attention and level of care.

 - Mount Vernon